-Please note that separate qualification handbooks have been produced for the International ESOL (Speaking) and International ESOL (Listening, Reading and Writing) Qualifications.
+Please note that separate qualification handbooks have been produced for the SELT International ESOL (Speaking & Listening), the International ESOL (Speaking) and the International ESOL (Listening, Reading and Writing) qualifications.
 These are also available on the LanguageCert website.

 If required, for further advice and/or guidance that may be required, LanguageCert can be contacted using the LanguageCert "Contact us Guide".